I’ve earned over a million dollars from creating and launching online courses.

 You’ll always leave the most important thing to the last minute (like finishing your sales page or webinar presentation) but if you get it done early, you’ll do so much better.

-Having your sales page done ahead of time enables you to get feedback on it from a trusted advisor, your peers, and even potential customers.
+Having your sales page done ahead of time means you can get feedback on it from an advisor, your peers, and even potential customers.

 An additional bonus to having your webinar presentation outlined and ready to go a few days before you present is that you can run through it and practice your delivery.
 This both reduces stress and improves your results!